 - MEng Mechanical or Civil Engineering

-We are a multi-skilled BIM team with wide ranging expertise and knowledge, and such work on and support a vast variety of Rail Projects.
+We are a multi-skilled BIM team with wide ranging expertise and knowledge, as such work on and support a vast variety of Rail Projects.
 BIM is central to WSP Rail’s delivery approach with numerous tools used to support co-ordination between multiple disciplines to maximise quality and efficiency of outputs to our clients.

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MEng Systems Engineering

-- MEng Mechanical or MEng Electrical Engineering
+- MEng Electrical Engineering

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MEng Mechanical Engineering